6 Paint Brands’ Color of the Year for 2020

 Benjamin Moore’s Color of the Year is First Light (2102-70), a “soft, rosy hue blooming with potential” to kick off the new decade.
 Not quite Millennial Pink, this easy-on-the-eyes—but not-at-all shy—pink pairs well with 10 other colors that Benjamin Moore says “combine optimism with understatement.”
 Against First Light, sage greens, blue-grays and even a pale marigold play beautifully in a home interior that loves color and airiness.

 Dunn Edwards sprang for a color with some mid-century verve—Minty Fresh (DE 5687)—which it describes as “an invigorating, sweet, cool and aromatic hue.”
-A departure from more grounded greens, it’s meant to evoke optimism and the confidence to handle things within your control as the new decade kicks off.
+A departure from more grounded greens, its meant to evoke optimism and handling what is within control as the new decade kicks off.
 Dunn Edwards envisions a clean, light palette of bright pastels and soothing neutrals, both interior and exterior, highlighted with minty freshness.

 PPG’s pick, which is closely aligned with Pantone’s color forecast, is inky-blue Chinese Porcelain (PPG1160-6).
 Dee Schlotter, senior color manager for PPG said, “The need for simplicity and escapism from technology is in part the reason that consumers are craving blues, like Chinese Porcelain, that bring us closer to natural elements such as the sea and sky—the horizon spot, creating serenity in any space.”
 This deepened-cobalt blue has a luxe violet undertone, and will still play nicely with everyone’s brass and gold-toned hardware and fixtures.